The author is a guitarist and bassist with over 35 years of experience as a musician.

-The Stratocaster and Telecaster guitars are Fender legends, and two of the most popular instruments in the music industry.
-Both guitars are loved by players in almost every imaginable genre of music, and both have been endorsed by numerous icons of the guitar world.
+The Stratocaster and Telecaster are legendary Fender guitars, and two of the most popular instruments in the music industry.
+Both are loved by players in almost every imaginable genre of music, and both have been endorsed by numerous icons of the guitar world.
 One of these guitars is probably better suited to you.

 Just to make things even more confusing, countless versions of each guitar exist, both those offered by Fender and those created by players themselves.
 Stratocasters and Telecasters have been decked out with special pickups and other appointments to make them more usable in specific genres.

 Fender is among the best guitar companies in the world.
 From its Squier line of guitars to custom shop models for pros, they build a Strat or Tele for every level of player.
 With all of the different models and options it can be confusing, and hopefully, this article will help you better sort out the differences between the two guitars.

-For a lot of guitarists the Fender MIM Standard Telecaster and Stratocaster are more practical from a cost perspective.
-However, for our purposes here, and to hopefully relieve confusion, let’s consider the American Standard Strat vs the American Standard Tele.
+For a lot of guitarists, the Fender MIM Player Telecaster and Stratocaster are more practical from a cost perspective.
+However, for our purposes here, and to hopefully relieve confusion, let’s consider the American Professional Series Strat vs the American Professional Tele.

 The Difference Between the Stratocaster and Telecaster